openresty/lua-resty-core/lib/ngx/ocsp.md

-        -- use cosocket-based HTTP client libraries like lua-resty-http-simple -- to send the request (url + ocsp_req as POST params or URL args) to -- CA's OCSP server. assuming the server returns the OCSP response -- in the Lua varaible, resp.
+        -- use cosocket-based HTTP client libraries like lua-resty-http-simple -- to send the request (url + ocsp_req as POST params or URL args) to -- CA's OCSP server. assuming the server returns the OCSP response -- in the Lua variable, resp.

         local schema, host, port, ocsp_uri, err = parse_url(ocsp_url)